ThiefMD/wordpress-vala/README.md

 # wordpress-vala

 Unofficial [Wordpress](https://wordpress.org/) API client library for Vala.
 Still a work in progress.
+It currently uses XML-RPC.

 This is a simple API for publishing from [ThiefMD](https://thiefmd.com), and will hopefully become fully compatible with time.